nhlamulo-maluleka/File-Organizer/README.md

 * Videos
 * Documents

-> This is an extra directory added for the purpose of holding applications [YOU ARE WELCOME TO REMOVE IT IF YOU NOT NEED IT]
+> This [Directory] below is an extra directory added for the purpose of holding applications [YOU ARE WELCOME TO REMOVE IT IF YOU NOT NEED IT]

 * Applications